Uncertainty inequalities in a non-Hermitian scenario: Concluding remarks

 Finally, by comparing our metric-based formulation with a Lindblad master-equation approach, we demonstrated that both descriptions yield the same steady-state behavior.
 This agreement provides an independent validation of our construction and clarifies the connection between non-Hermitian effective dynamics and open-system descriptions.

 Our results highlight the necessity of incorporating appropriate metric operators —particularly beyond the exact symmetry phase— to extract reliable dynamical and statistical information from non-Hermitian Hamiltonians.
-We expect that this framework will be useful for the analysis of uncertainty relations, steady states, and dynamical properties in a broad class of non-Hermitian quantum systems, including experimentally accessible $\PT$-symmetric platforms.
+The framework developed here will be useful for a proper contextualization within the broader field of uncertainty relations and nonclassicality.
+Work is currently in progress to extend our analysis to the study of the Cramér–Rao bound in non-Hermitian systems \cite{cramerrao}, as well as to the investigation of stronger uncertainty relations \cite{maccone}.